OMIC-G/FLU/README.md

 As a part of the RELECOV (Red de Laboratorios de secuenciación de SARS-CoV-2) and for coordination with CNM-ISCIII (Centro Nacional de Microbiología, Instituto de Salud Carlos III), several activities are part of the routine of a sequencing laboratory:
 1. Sequencing and bioinformatic analysis
 2. Submission sequences to GISAID
-3. Report of clades to the autonomous community Health Authorities (SERGAS)
+3. Report of clades to Servizo Galego de Saúde (SERGAS), Galicia, Spain

 Here we present an integrated influenza virus analysis pipeline including all these steps.

-This is the result of the collaborative work of the OMIC-G (Red de Laboratorios para la aplicación de Ómicas a la Microbiología Clínica en Galicia)
+This is a collaborative work of the OMIC-G (Red de Laboratorios para la aplicación de Ómicas a la Microbiología Clínica en Galicia).
+The OMIC-G network includes the Microbiology Departments of the Public Hospitals of Galicia, Spain

 ## Dependencies